header

 My Teaching Philosophy

 A teacher once said to me, "You won't necessarily be able to see the changes in your students during the hour or so that you are with them, so you need to teach them tools-tools that they can take with them and use on their own".
-This statement forms the basis of my teaching philosophy.
-My goal is to help my students (or give them tools to) become active learners and critical thinkers to not only succeed in my classroom but to succeed in other classes and situations as well.
-To provide these tools, I try to ask questions that peak their curiosity and make them interested in becoming active learners, I engage them in demonstrations and other hands-on learning activities, and I maintain a flexible teaching style.
+In addition, I am a firm believer that "learning is not a spectator sport" (Chickering & Gamson, 1987, p.
+7).
+These statements form the basis of my teaching philosophy.
+My goal is to give my students different tools to become critical thinkers and active learners not only within my classroom and research lab, but in other classes and situations, as well.
+To provide these tools, I try to ask questions that peak their curiosity and make them interested in becoming active learners, I engage them in demonstrations, hands-on learning activities, and empirical research, and I maintain a flexible teaching style.

 Engaging Students

 Active Learning Tasks and Stories.
 Experiential learning provides students with experiences and real-life examples, and provides students with the opportunity to critically assess the theories and apply them to other aspects in their lives.
-To enhance experiential learning, I use active learning tasks and stories when I teach.
-I stress to my students from the beginning that these tasks are not done solely for fun or to "entertain"; rather, they are tools that enable all of us to better approach and understand the material.
-I have found that allowing students to experience a phenomenon first naturally leads them into discussion on the relevant psychological concepts and related research.
+To enhance experiential learning, I use active learning tasks when I teach.
+I stress to my students from the beginning that these tasks are not done solely for fun or to "entertain"; rather, they are tools that enable all of us to better understand the material.
+I have found that allowing students to experience a phenomenon first naturally leads them into discussion on the relevant concepts and research.
 For example, students often resist the thought that they conform.
-Rather than speak to an inconvincible audience, I first have my students experience conformity.
+Rather than speak to an inconvincible audience, I have my students experience conformity first.
 In one demonstration, each student receives a packet with letters and vowels on each page.
 Students circle all the consonants (or vowels) as fast as they can.
 When they finish, I instruct them to crumple the sheet of paper and throw it on the floor.
-While some students may give me a few quizzical looks, most comply.
+While some students may give me quizzical looks, most comply.
 The circling, crumpling, and throwing paper process continues a few more times, and students rarely stop complying.
-My favorite part of this task is looking at the class, looking at the floor, and asking them "Why is there all this paper on the floor?"
-This simple question leads us into a discussion of conformity, on experiencing conformity, and even to discussing merits (and problems) with the Milgram and Asch studies.
-It is also very insightful for us - as a class - to look at who doesn't conform - who didn't throw their paper on the floor and why.
+My favorite part of this task is looking at my class, looking at the floor, and asking them "Why is there all this paper on the floor?"
+This simple question leads us into a discussion of conformity, experiencing conformity, and even the merits (and problems) with the Milgram and Asch studies.
+It is also very insightful for us - as a class - to look at who doesn't conform - and discuss why.

-I also tell stories with the material as I teach by building on previous concepts, explicitly pointing out relationships to past material, and by using real-life examples to help explain the concepts.
-These real life examples range from stories that I tell, stories my students tell, to discussions of pop culture (via clips of t.v. shows, movies).
-Having students experience and apply the material to their own lives (or pop-culture) gives them the opportunity to think beyond the textbook, and to critique the applicability of the theories.
+I also tell stories with the material as I teach by building on previous concepts, explicitly pointing out relationships to past material, and by using real life examples to help explain the concepts.
+These real life examples range from my own stories, my students stories, current events, and pop culture (e.g., TV and movies clips).
+Having students experience and apply the material to their own lives (or pop-culture) gives them the opportunity to think beyond the textbook, to elaborate on the material to enhance recall and retention, and to critique the applicability of the theories.
 Students have commented that they "enjoy the interactive classes, and that they are much more helpful than listening to another lecture".
-Students have also commented that "the in-class experiments serve to solidify concepts [and understanding]" and that they "enjoy the way the discussion leader used [real-life examples and] stories about herself to help the class understand. . .which made those in the course relaxed and better able to express themselves".
+Students have also commented that "the in-class experiments serve to solidify concepts and understanding" and that they "enjoy the way the professor used real life examples and stories about herself to help the class understand" because these techniques make "those in the course relaxed and better able to express themselves".

 Flexibility